 Search Engine Optimisation

 So you have a website and interesting content but how do you compete on the internet, remember the internet is like a high street and every shop sells exactly the same product as you.
-Search engine optimisation (SEO) is the process of improving the visibility of a website in the search engines via the natural, organic or un-paid search results.
+Search Engine Optimisation (SEO) is the process of improving the visibility of a website in the search engines and social media platforms via the natural, organic or un-paid search results.

-In simple terms this means that when someone enters some search text into a search engine like Google, if that text is something you want to be found via, then you need to be as near to the top of the results as possible.
-With each lower position your click through rate radically goes down.
+In simple terms this means that when someone enters some search text into a search engine like Google or a social channel like Facebook, if that text is something you want to be found via, then you need to be as near to the top of the results as possible.
+With each lower position the number of people who click radically goes down.

 This then leads to two questions: